Mid-Air Drawing of Curves on 3D Surfaces in Virtual Reality: Conclusion

+We implemented the four different context-free projection approaches in Figure~\ref{fig:historyFree}, and had 4 users informally test each, drawing a variety of curves on the various 3D models seen in this paper.
+The pilots helped understand the limitations of context-free projections, as noted in Section~\ref{sec:contextFree} and illustrated in Figure~\ref{fig:contextFreeProblems}.
+Additional details about the pilot observations are given in \revm{Appendix}~\ref{app:contextFreePilots}.

+The most valuable insight was that the user stroke in mid-air often tended to {\bf mimic} the expected projected curve.
 Context-free approaches, by design, are unable to capture this mimicry, i.e., the notion that the change between projected point as we draw a stroke is commensurate with the change in the 3D points along the stroke.
-This inability due to a lack of curve history or context, materializes as problems in different forms.
+This observation motivated us to design projection methods that explicitly incorporate the shape of the mid-air stroke $\CP$ and the projected curve $\CQ$.
+We call these functions \emph{anchored}.